dotsara/link-log/README.md

 ## 2019

+### December

+* "precarity": came up in Jia Tolentio's Guardian article, ["Athleisure, barre and kale: the tyranny of the ideal woman"](https://www.theguardian.com/news/2019/aug/02/athleisure-barre-kale-tyranny-ideal-woman-labour) (2 August 2019),
+   > But today, in an economy defined by precarity,…
+   - [From Wikipedia](https://en.wikipedia.org/wiki/Precarity): Precarity is a precarious existence, lacking in predictability, job security, material or psychological welfare.
+The social class defined by this condition has been termed the _precariat_.

+   Whew.

 ### November

 * "No true Scotsman", an appeal to purity ([Wikipedia entry](https://en.wikipedia.org/wiki/No_true_Scotsman)).
 Stumbled across it in [a reply to Anil Dash by Jessica Price w/r/t who's labeled as "not real Christians", etc.](https://twitter.com/Delafina777/status/1198769656531570688) and to be fair: I understood it immediately because of the way Jessica used it (hooray for context).
 The fuller definitions and examples made looking it up worth it.